EUROMAMMALS/eurodeer_db/documentation/eurodeer_user_guide.md

 ### <img src="images/eurolynx_logo.png" Height="35"/> *Lynx lynx*

 The project started in October 2018.
-The network and the sgared database are still being established.
+More information will be added soon.

 ### <img src="images/eurowildcat_logo.png" Height="35"/> *Felis silvestris silvestris*

 The project started in December 2018.
-The network and the sgared database are still being established.
+More information will be added soon.

 ## <a name="EURODEER_Overview"></a> EURODEER Database Overview